shriharijhawar13/Azurefutureskillsprime/README.md

 # Azurefutureskillsprime

-The project that ive chosen to do is a QR Code Generator.
+The project that I've chosen to do is a QR Code Generator.
 It essentially asks the user to input a url to a website and the QR Code for that corresponding website is generated.

+I have used python and flask as the primary programming languages.

 I have primarily used 3 Azure resources -